 How to create an event

-Once you have configured your account, including any account-wide default settings that would make your event creation more efficient, you can proceed to create an event in order to start accepting registrations and payments from your customers.
+Once you have configured your account, including any account-wide default settings that can make your event creation more efficient, you can proceed to create an event in order to start accepting registrations and payments from your customers.

 You can create an event from several areas in your account: